 The mtime suffix means the cache auto-busts when the markdown file is edited — no manual invalidation needed.
 The expires_in: 30.days TTL is there to garbage-collect stale keys.
 If a slug changes, the old mtime-based key would linger in Redis forever without it.

-Without TTL, Redis slowly fills with dead fragments.
+Without TTL, Redis slowly fills with dead keys.

 With TTL: